 Samples of written acknowledgements

-To look for sample letters online, search the Internet for keywords “sample nonprofit gift acknowledgement letter.”
+Some of the staff-selected websites below contain samples.
+Also, search the Internet for “sample nonprofit gift acknowledgement letter.”
 While reviewing other nonprofits' letters can be instructive, they are specific to the organization that wrote them and may not be appropriate for your nonprofit's situation.
-Think about who your donors are and the message that ou want your acknowledgement letter to convey.

 See also our related Knowledge Base articles: